mspencedm/Software-Dev-DnD/Locations/Cities/AurorasHeart.md

 Rumors about stuff getting stolen continue.

-As far as werewolves, no one knows anything about them.
-At all.
-Completely stumped.
+As far as werewolves, no one knows a ton about them.

 ### The Arcane Academy's Secret